-In 2014, TransAlta established the Fortescue River Gas Pipeline joint venture with DBP Development Group.
-The joint venture (of which TransAlta is a 43 per cent partner) was successfully awarded the contract to design, build, own and operate the 270 km Fortescue River Gas Pipeline to deliver natural gas to the Solomon facility.
+In 2014, TransAlta established the Fortescue River Gas Pipeline joint venture with AGI Fortescue River Pty Ltd. The joint venture, of which TransAlta is a 43 per cent partner, was successfully awarded the contract to design, build, own and operate the 270 kilometres Fortescue River Gas Pipeline to deliver natural gas to the Solomon facility.
 The pipeline was completed in the first quarter of 2015 and operates under a take-or-pay gas transport agreement with a subsidiary of FMG for an initial term of 20 years.
 The 16-inch diameter pipeline has an initial free-flow capacity of 64 terajoules per day.
 The Company owns the economic interest in this facility through its ownership of the Australian Tracking Preferred Shares.
 Under the terms of the gas tariff agreement, FMG has the option to purchase the Fortescue River Gas Pipeline from the joint venture commencing March 2020.
 FMG currently maintains its option and the joint venture continues to deliver natural gas transportation to the Solomon facility.
-See "Business of TransAlta Renewables - Investment Agreement -Australian Assets."
+See the "Business of TransAlta Renewables - Investment Agreement - Australian Assets" section of this AIF.